revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {{ mcmc_script | snippet:"block#","1" }}

 The file `bears_taxa.tsv` contains a table with all of the fossil and extant bear species names in the first column, their minimum age in the second column and their maximum age in the third column.
-We use the function `readTaxonData` to create an object that will hold all these data and assign it to a variable we will call `taxa`.
+We use the function `readTaxonData` to load this table into the workspace.

 Next, we will import the morphological character matrix from `bears_morphology.nex` and assign it to the variable `morpho`.